 ⓘ This content is for informational purposes only.
 Results may vary based on local growing conditions.
-Consult a qualified professional for specific advice.
 See our Disclaimer.

 Florida's warm climate is a paradise for pests too.
-Whiteflies and aphids are among the most common and frustrating garden problems in South Florida.
-Here's how to identify and eliminate them without resorting to harsh chemicals.
+Whiteflies and aphids are among the most common and frustrating garden problems in South Florida — here is how to beat them organically.

 Identifying Whiteflies